#6 Aloe Vera

 A good watering method can really help a plant thrive.

-Everybody knows that most plants need regular watering, but over-watering can kill a plant as surely as under-watering.
+It is well-known that plants need regular watering, but over-watering can kill a plant as surely as under-watering.
 It’s important to check your plant actually needs watering.

 Many plants benefit from drying out a little between watering, so a good rule of thumb is to actually use your thumb (or finger) to prod the soil.
 If you can feel some dampness in the first 1-2″ (2-4 cm), delay watering.
 If it’s dry, it’s usually a good time to water.
 This does not apply to all plants but is good practice for most plants.